-Question: Can I apply for multiple locations for the same organization?
+Question: Can I apply for multiple sites for the same organization?

-Answer: Yes, each nonprofit organization may apply for up to \$150,000 per site, for up to three (3) sites, for a maximum award of \$450,000 per organization.
+Answer: Yes.
+Nonprofits with multiple sites may apply for additional sites at up to \$150,000 per site for a maximum of three (3) sites located within the NSGP-UA area and three (3) sites located within the NSGP-S area, for a maximum of six (6) sites total, not to exceed a grand total of \$450,000 per organization.
+A nonprofit organization with locations in multiple states may apply for up to these application limits within each state.
 For each requested site you must:

-- a) Submit a separate E-Grants application specific to each site; - b) Submit a separate site-specific Investment Justification; - c) Submit a separate site-specific vulnerability assessment; and - d) Ensure that the total amount you are requesting for all locations does not exceed the maximum award allowed by the program
+- a) Submit a separate E-Grants application specific to each site; - b) Submit a separate site-specific Investment Justification; - c) Submit a separate site-specific vulnerability assessment; and - d) Ensure that the total amount you are requesting for all locations does not exceed the maximum award allowed by the program in/from the same location.
+Multiple requests for federal assistance from the same physical address/building/facility/structure will all be deemed ineligible.